alextanhongpin/clean-architecture-learn/factory.md

 - can factory access repository (? yes, but avoid that if possible.
 Are there any good usecase to demonstrate it?)
 - factory is responsible for constructing complex aggregates in their valid states.
 So a constructor can be a factory too
 - factory can be plain functions, for complex factory that requires other
+- when to use factory vs constructor?
+When the construction requires external dependency, or the output is an aggregate of muktiple entities
+- where do factory belong? still doman layer

 # Builder